 We then follow fundamental value investing principles.
 We look to invest in assets at a basis that is typically less than what is considered replacement cost.
-In other words, if we are looking at purchasing an apartment building that already exists, then we will first look at what it would cost to build a similar apartment building today in a similar location.
+In other words, if we are looking at purchasing an apartment building that already exists.
+Then we will look at what it would cost to build a similar apartment building today in a similar location.

 These areas have experienced — and are projected to continue to experience — greater than average population and economic growth as a result of their mild weather, more affordably priced housing, and relatively strong job markets.

-These factors mean that the demand for reasonably priced apartments in many of these areas is outpacing both the existing supply as well as the new supply being built.
-As a result, our assets in these areas have seen stable occupancy rates and strong rent growth.
+These factors mean that the demand for reasonably priced apartments in many of these areas is outpacing both the existing supply and the new supply being built.
+Thus, our assets in these areas have seen stable occupancy rates and strong rent growth.